wdv4758h/pypy-extradoc/blog/draft/pycon-wrapup.rst

 We would like to thank everyone who talked to us, shared ideas and especially those who participated in sprints - we're always happy to welcome newcomers!

-I'm sure there is tons of things I forgot, but thank you all!
+I'm sure there are tons of things I forgot, but thank you all!

 Cheers,
 fijal